riptl/solana-snapshot-etl/README.md

 A full snapshot file contains a copy of all accounts at a specific slot state (in this case slot `139240745`).

 Historical accounts data is relevant to blockchain analytics use-cases and event tracing.
-Despite archives being readily available, the ecosystem lacks an easy-to-use tool to access snapshot data.
+Despite archives being readily available, the ecosystem was missing an easy-to-use tool to access snapshot data.

-**`solana-snapshot-etl` efficiently extracts all accounts in a snapshot** to load them into an external system.

 ## Usage

 ### As a command-line tool

+The standalone command-line tool can export data to CSV, SQLite3 and Geyser plugins.

 Build from source.